 Restaurant purchases, including takeout and delivery, earn a solid 3% cash back.
 Use the card to sign up for DoorDash, and you'll receive a complimentary three-month subscription to DashPass, DoorDash's subscription service, for unlimited deliveries with no delivery fee on eligible orders from DoorDash or Caviar over $12.
 (Be sure to activate by December 31, 2021, to receive this offer.)
 After your three months are up, you'll be automatically enrolled in DashPass at 50% off for the next nine months.

-For meals cooked at home, you can earn rewards of 5% cash back on grocery store purchases (not including Target or Walmart) on up to $12,000 spent in your first year with the card.
 You'll also enjoy 5% cash back on travel purchased through Chase Ultimate Rewards, 3% cash back on drugstore purchases and unlimited 1.5% cash back on all other purchases, with no need to activate.
 Through March 2022, you'll get 5% cash back on qualifying Lyft rides too.

 But cash back isn't all the Chase Freedom Unlimited® has going for it.
 A lengthy 15-month 0% introductory APR on purchases lets you carry a balance for over a year without racking up interest.
 Just be careful to pay it off before the 15 months are up if you want to save on interest, since the standard APR ranges from 14.99% to 23.74% variable once the introductory period ends.